kushalbhatt08/Netflix-Recommendation-EDA-and-Visuals/README.md

  I tested this system on some famous Netflix TV shows and Movies such as **F.R.I.E.N.D.S.**, **PEAKY BLINDERS**, **NARCOS**, **3 IDIOTS**.

   # 🟠Thank You:
-  Thank you so much, corrections and suggestions are welcome😉 KUSHAl BHATT
+  Thank you so much, corrections and suggestions are welcome😉

+  Kushal Bhatt